HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 > **IMPORTANT**
 >
-> **Docker volume method, saved recipe cache should be on host file system and not NFS**
+> **Docker volume method, saved recipe cache should be on host file system and not NFS.**
 > **It is recommended to create a folder on the local disk (not NFS) to store the warm-up recpie cache**
 >